lipki/dctranslations/doc/README.txt

 Note: this changelog is not complete, automatically generated and probably not even informative before 2009.
+  * Local SVN release 404 (jcdubacq,2009-10-03)
+  + Fix bug with postgresql when creating new post
+  + Update for DC 2.1.6: delete references in declarations
+  + Move _widget.php to _widgets.php
   * Local SVN release 374 (jcdubacq,2009-04-30)
   + Update translations
   * Local SVN release 372 (jcdubacq,2009-04-30)